CebolaLab/ChIPmentation/README.md

 - [Differential binding analysis](#differntial-binding)
 - Functional analysis & Motif Discovery

+## Experiment guidelines

+According to [ENCODE](https://www.encodeproject.org/chip-seq/histone/), the current standards of ChIP-seq experiments are as follows:

+- Each ChIP-seq experiment should have a corresponding input control experiment with matching run type, read length, and replicate structure.
+- For narrow-peak histone experiments, each replicate should have 20 million usable fragments.
+- For broad-peak histone experiments, each replicate should have 45 million usable fragments.

+For uniformity of experiments, it is recommended that:

+- The read length should be a minimum of 50 base pairs, though longer read lengths are encouraged; the pipeline can process read lengths as low as 25 base pairs.
+Sequencing may be paired- or single-ended.
+- The sequencing platform used should be indicated.
+- Replicates should match in terms of read length and run type.
+- Pipeline files are mapped to either the GRCh38 or mm10 sequences.

 ### Pre-alignment QC

 The raw sequence data should first be assessed for quality.
 [FastQC reports](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf) can be generated for all samples to assess sequence quality, GC content, duplication rates, length distribution, K-mer content and adapter contamination.
 As described by [Yan et al. (2020)](https://genomebiology.biomedcentral.com/track/pdf/10.1186/s13059-020-1929-3), base quality should be high although may drop slightly at the 3' end, while GC content and read length should be consistent with the expected values.
 For paired-end reads, run fastqc on both files, with the results output to the current directory: